mariusGundersen/Moquire/readme.md

-#Moquire#
+#Moquire

-##mock the dependencies of AMD modules when testing##
+##mock the dependencies of AMD modules when testing

 This is a simple JavaScript project for mocking AMD modules, which is useful when testing the functionality and behaviour of individual modules.
 Moquire is designed to work like the require method provided by [require.js](http://www.requirejs.org/), taking an optional first argument which is an object of mocked modules.

 Below are some example use cases.
-Have a look at the example directory on how to set everything up to work for a large project.
+Have a look at the tests directory on how to set everything up to work for a large project.

-###Function exactly the same as require###
+###Function exactly the same as require

 The following shows how to use moquire as a drop in replacement for require.